Pure Romance Logo

 The history of this brand began in Loveland when Brisben opened a small company called Slumber Parties.
 It included several retailers who sold massage oils, lotions, and sex toys under contract.
 By 2000, the firm’s revenue had reached nearly $ 2 million.
 At that time, six people were constantly working in it.

-Over time, the son of Chris Cicchinell joined the mother’s business.
-He persuaded her to expand the activity area and take the company first out of one state and then – the country.
-This period became a turning point for the brand because, after three years, it was well known in 46 states of the United States, the number of employees increased to 3,500, and revenue increased to $ 30 million per year.
+Over time, Chris Cicchinelli’s son joined his mother’s business.
+He persuaded her to expand the activity area and take the company first out of one state, then out of the country.
+This period became a turning point for the brand because after 3 years, it was well known in 46 U.S. states, its employee count had increased to 3,500, and revenue had risen to $30 million per year.
 At the same time, the chain store was named Pure Romance.

-By 2011, the brand has captured the attention of such large continents like Africa and Australia.
-Its profit was $ 100 million, the number of consultants reached 75,000 people.
-The unprecedented surge in popularity of the intimate goods network was influenced by the publication of the novel 50 Shades of Gray.
-In 2014, the company bought rival Slumber Party and moved its headquarters to Cincinnati.
+By 2011, the brand had captured the attention of such large continents as Africa and Australia.
+Its profit was $100 million, and the number of consultants reached 75,000.
+The unprecedented surge in popularity of the intimate goods network was influenced by the publication of the novel 50 Shades of Grey.
+In 2014, the company bought its rival, Slumber Party, and moved its headquarters to Cincinnati.
 Two years later, she joined Passion Party, a commercial chain selling similar products.

 As for the visual identity mark, it was romantic from the very beginning and perfectly echoed the store’s name.
-After the enlargement of the business and the relocation of the headquarters, the organization redesigned the logo, but the changes were minor.
-This is due to the widespread popularity of the brand, built on the principle of network marketing: it was well known under the initial logo, so it did not want to lose recognition.
+After the business’s expansion and the relocation of the headquarters, the organization redesigned the logo, but the changes were minor.
+This is due to the brand’s widespread popularity, built on the principles of network marketing: it was well known under the initial logo and did not want to lose its recognition.

 Old